-In 2005, Elijah Wood set up his own record label, named Simian Records.
+Other Ventures: In 2005, Elijah Wood set up his own record label, named Simian Records.
 The following year, he signed The Apples in Stereo and released their album New Magnetic Wonder.
 The label also signed a band named Heloise and the Savoir Faire.

 Elijah also appeared on an album released by his fellow Lord of the Rings star, Viggo Mortensen.
 Wood sang and played a number of instruments on the album, which is entitled pandemoniumfromamerica.

 Elijah Wood - A variety of stars were snapped as they arrived for the Art of Elysium's 8th Annual Heaven Gala held which was held at Hangar 8 in Los Angeles, California, United States - Sunday 11th January 2015